Ubuntu show CPU and Memory usages in Top Bar

 Installing indicator-multiload application

-Installation of the indicator-multiload application is relatively simple.
+Installation of the indicator-multiload application is simple.
 It requires only one command.
-Connect the system with the Internet and open a terminal.
-In terminal, run the following command.
+Connect the system to the Internet, open a terminal, and run the following command.

 $sudo apt install indicator-multiload